From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

 \subsection{Research Efforts to Improve Reporting Systems}

-Despite their intended role in addressing online harassment, reporting systems are often perceived by users as ineffective, confusing, and time-consuming~\cite{kou2021flag, crawford2016flag, wang2023reporting, aliapoulios2021large}.
+Despite their intended role in addressing online harassment and conflicts, reporting systems are often perceived by users as ineffective, confusing, and time-consuming~\cite{kou2021flag, crawford2016flag, wang2023reporting, aliapoulios2021large}.
 Reflecting this frustration, 47\% of people who have experienced harassment choose not to report their harasser~\cite{pewsurvey}.
-Instead, many prefer to block or mute offenders, which unfortunately limits platforms’ ability to identify and remove bad actors to prevent further harm to other users~\cite{jhaver2018online, responding2021thorn}.
-In more extreme cases, victims may resort to publicly exposing their harassers for the sake of public shaming~\cite{sultana2021unmochon}.
+Instead, many prefer to block or mute them, which unfortunately limits moderation systems’ ability to prevent bad actors from further harming other users~\cite{jhaver2018online, responding2021thorn}.
+In more extreme cases, victims may resort to publicly exposing and shaming their harassers~\cite{sultana2021unmochon}.

 In response, a growing body of research seeks to improve online reporting systems, with particular focus on supporting evidence collection throughout the reporting process.
 Some tools help victims gather trustworthy records of ongoing harassment~\cite{goyal2022you, sultana2021unmochon}, while others assist moderators in profiling victims and harassers to inform their decisions~\cite{cai2021after, im2020synthesized}.
-Researchers have also documented how moderators use bots to track ephemeral messages—often exploited by harassers to avoid detection~\cite{kiene2019technological}.
-However, most of these tools address isolated parts of the evidence collection process.
-In this work, we aim to characterize the broader design space to inspire future research.
+Researchers have also documented how moderators use bots to track ephemeral messages~\cite{kiene2019technological}.
+However, most of these tools address isolated parts of the evidence collection process. \textit{In this work, we aim to characterize the broader design space to inspire future research.}